lmeee/ambf_pbd_markdown/markdown.md

 # weekly track

 ## Spring 2021, Week 5&6 April 26th to May 10th
+  - code reading, find a demo that could be useful for implementing diff framework. pendulum_sys_id.cpp has a application that optimize an input parameter link length of pendulum by differentiating with cppad.
+The ground truth is based on simulation produced with link_length=1.5.
+The initial guess for optimization is set to be link_length=1.
+  - If this demo is good, will start writing my code for diff pbd based on it.

   - paper reading for collision differential framework
     -  1, IPC (ultimate goal, complex deformable body contact solving) https://zhuanlan.zhihu.com/p/154542103
     -  2, ADD